How Much Does a Subpoena Cost?

 - Potential appeal costs, should the court rule against the proponent of the subpoena.

-If an individual refuses to comply with the terms of a subpoena, you may obtain a court order to enforce compliance and you may need to pay some legal fees to initiate this process.
+In a case where the subpoenaed individual refuses to comply with the terms of a subpoena, you can obtain a court order to enforce compliance, but you may also need to pay some legal fees to initiate this process.

 Ways to Minimize Subpoena Costs

-Also, digital subpoena services help ease location limitations as you don’t need to travel to deliver the document.
+- Use digital subpoena services.
+As long as it’s allowed in your jurisdiction, use the electronic method of service to deliver your subpoena.
+Taking advantage of digital technologies like email to deliver the subpoena can help you save costs and time.
+Digital subpoena services can also ease location limitations as you don’t need to travel to deliver the document.
 Provided there’s an internet connection and the recipient has access to digital technology, you can serve them no matter their location.

 On-demand legal services with arranging services from eFiling to organizing and preparing your subpoena for records and/or personal appearance and much more.